vectara/vectara-docs/www/docs/api-reference/app-clients/update-app-client.md

 The Update App Client API lets you update the description and assigned API roles of an App Client.

-## Update App Client Key Request and Response
+## Update App Client Request and Response

 To update an App Client, send a PATCH request to `/v2/app_clients/{app_client_id}`, where `{app_client_id}` is the ID of the App Client you want to update.
 The